MINI: Photo Box Billboard

 A few fast answers before you act

-It is an interactive out-of-home experience where fans take a photo, choose a MINI model and colour, and see themselves displayed on a massive screen, with a chance to win their preferred car.
+It is an interactive out-of-home billboard in Berlin where fans take a photo, choose a MINI model and colour, and see themselves displayed on a massive public screen, tied to a chance to win their preferred car.

-How does the Facebook app extend the idea?
+How does the Facebook app extend the same idea?

-It recreates the same participation loop online.
-People take a webcam photo, add the virtual headphones in their chosen colour, pick a model, and join the same campaign experience from anywhere.
+It mirrors the participation loop online.
+Fans take a webcam photo, add the campaign’s signature headphones motif in their chosen colour, pick a model, and participate without being in Berlin.

 Banrock Station: 100K Live Bees Billboard